MrJaeger/Hydra/README.md

 This projects allows for people to visit to a webpage and have them all connected for a video chat via WebRTC.
 It uses an intermediate node server to setup these connections and then from there it's all done through the browser!

+# Browser support

+Currently only Chrome and Firefox support WebRTC.
+You can find compatability with browsers here http://caniuse.com/#feat=rtcpeerconnection.
+If you happen to notice a new browser has added support I would be happy to add it to this project (or accept a pull request that adds it!).

 #How to run

 1.